nehakalra54/acrolinx-sidebar-demo-osx/README.md

 ##Prerequisite

+Please contact Acrolinx SDK support (sdk-support@acrolinx.com) for consulting and getting your integration certified.
+This sample works with a test license on an internal acrolinx server.
+This license is only meant for demonstration and developing purposes.
+Once you finished your integration you'll have to get a license for your integration from Acrolinx.

 To build and run the sample you need the following:

 * Acrolinx application (min version 1.4.0.613)
 * Test server credentials
-* Client signature(explained in “Configuration for Sample Plugin” section)

 For writing new plugin you also need:

 * AcrolinxPlugin.framework.

 ##Configuration for Sample Plugin

 The Acrolinx Server checks if a connecting client is allowed to connect.
-To enable this you must provide a valid client signature.
-First obtain a client signature from Acrolinx.
+To enable this the sample code includes a valid client signature.
 To enter new client signature in the code open `AcrolinxPluginTextEdit.xcodeproject`.
 Navigate to `AcrolinxPluginTextEdit.m`,  Find method `clientSignature` and edit the value to return the client signature you obtained from Acrolinx.

 ##Build and Run Sample Plugin